-The governance structure as described in the RFC Regulation with an Executive Board, Management Board and Advisory Groups is maintained, but should be adapted to the new alignment of the Corridor.
+The governance structure as described in the RFC Regulation with an Executive Board, Management Board and Advisory Groups is maintained, but is adapted to the new alignment of the Corridor.
 It ensures that the objectives and ambitions of the Corridor are met.

-The graph below presents the governance structure of the RFC North Sea - Baltic as of January 1st 2026.
+The graph below presents the governance structure of RFC North Sea - Baltic as of January 1st 2026.

 The Executive Board (ExBo) consists of the representatives of the respective Transport Ministries from the countries involved and makes key decisions regarding the strategy and the cooperation on the Corridor.
 The Executive Board has a rotating chair.
-At the moment of writing the ExBo is chaired by the Czech ministry.

-The ExBo for the new RFC North Sea - Baltic will be officially established on 15.07.2025 by signing the Joint Declaration of Intent regarding the establishment of the Executive Board of RFC North Sea-Baltic, - integrating Finland and Sweden and removing Czech Republic.
+The ExBo for the new RFC North Sea - Baltic will be officially established by signing the Joint Declaration of Intent regarding the establishment of the Executive Board of RFC North Sea-Baltic that will reflect the adjustment of the ExBo to the new geographical alignment of the Corridor.